Guidelines for the Manufacture of Raw Pet Food in the UK

 - FEDIAF Nutritional Guidelines

-FEDIAF, have also produced a nutritional guideline which members follow; the FEDIAF Nutritional Guidelines for Complete and Complementary Pet Food for Cats and Dogs.
-This is a comprehensive review of the NRC data and other existing science produced as a practical guide for manufacturers.
-The guidelines are peer viewed by independent veterinary nutritionists throughout Europe: www.fediaf.org
+FEDIAF, have also produced nutritional guidelines which members follow; the FEDIAF Nutritional Guidelines for Complete and Complementary Pet Food for Cats and Dogs and Fediaf nutritional guidelines for feeding pet rabbits.
+These are comprehensive reviews of the NRC data and other existing science produced as practical guides for manufacturers.
+The guidelines are peer-viewed by independent veterinary nutritionists throughout Europe.
+For more information please visit www.fediaf.org

 - FEDIAF Code of Good Labelling Practice for Pet Food